OlafSta/Affordable-sdr-RadioSpectrometer/README.md

  ```

 ----
-# How to use original main function ( main1() )?
+# How to use it ??
- 1. Run all the libraries and the code provided in the src directory.
+1. Install all drivers, libraries and ensure you have everything from the requirements.md file.
- 2.

-# How to use new main2() function ?
-(Still working on it)
-1. Run all the pyhton code into jupyter or anyother python interface.
 2.